Necrosha: Plot synopsis

 Meanwhile, on Muir Island, Proteus uses Destiny's body to send the message to Blindfold in order to lure the X-Men there.
 After Blindfold delivers Destiny's message to the X-Men, Cyclops sends her to Muir Island alongside a team composed of Nightcrawler, Rogue, Psylocke, Colossus, Husk, Trance, and Magneto.
 Proteus manages to leave Colossus unconscious and take mental possession of the whole team except for Rogue and Magneto.
 After a hard battle, Magneto manages to disperse Proteus's form, while Rogue (and later Psylocke) frees her teammates and Destiny from Proteus's possession.
 Magneto, however, recognizes that Proteus is still alive and it is only a matter of time before he returns.
 Destiny, recognizing that the Techno-organic virus in her body is fading and she will soon die again, says her farewells to Rogue before departing.

 In Utopia, Selene's plan leads to the X-Men and X-Force fighting for their lives while the island is consumed by Selene's forces.
 In order to perform the ritual that would turn her into a goddess, Selene needs the mystical dagger that Eli Bard had previously lost when he was attacked by the spirits of Warpath's deceased tribe, so Selene sends her Inner Circle to Utopia to retrieve it.
 During the fight against the X-Men and X-Force, Blink shatters Archangel's wings, and Utopia residents Diamond Lil and Onyxx are killed by Mortis and Wither, respectively.
 The Inner Circle then teleports back to Genosha, taking an unconscious Warpath with them.
 Once Bard gives Selene the knife and proclaims his eternal love for her, Selene fatally stabs him, much to Wither's delight.
 Warpath is eventually rescued by the Vanisher, but Selene absorbs the many souls around her, turning light blue and growing in size.

-Selene finally becomes the goddess she had sought to be for so long, incapacitating sorcerers Dr. Doom, Doctor Strange, and Brother Voodoo in the process.
+Selene finally becomes the goddess she had sought to be for so long, incapacitating sorcerers Doctor Doom, Doctor Strange, and Brother Voodoo in the process.
 Turning to her followers, she commands them to get her more souls.
 Meanwhile, Warpath teaches X-Force the Ghost Dance, a ritual he learned from Ghost Rider that is intended to kill evil spirits such as Selene, and they engage in battle against Selene's Inner Circle.
 During the fight, Thunderbird, Senyaka, and Wither are killed, while both Mortis and Blink are defeated and run away.